 - The ACA no longer allows insurance companies to place a limit on the total dollars spent on your ill child.
 In the past, insurance policies contained a maximum dollar amount (maximum lifetime benefit) that could be spent on the behalf of the policyholder.
 This was often a very large number, but if you are the parent of a very ill child, that number could be reached.

-As of January 1, 2014, all individuals are mandated to have health insurance or pay a penalty.
+As of January 1, 2019 the individual mandate (the government’s requirement that all individuals have health insurance) is no longer in place.
+A person may now choose to go without insurance without a tax penalty.
 If you and your family presently have health insurance through your job or through an independent policy, you may keep it.
 If your child qualifies for Medicaid or a state run health insurance policy such as CHIP, they may keep it unless you no longer qualify financially.
 If you and your family do NOT have health insurance, you can shop for it through your state’s marketplace.

 It is important to remember that the insurance exchanges mandated in the Affordable Care Act offer insurance plans from private companies and are not government-run.
 Insurance exchanges themselves are run by either the state or federal government although private insurance exchanges are beginning to emerge.
-The plans and the benefits begin January 1, 2014.
 If you qualify for Medicaid or CHIP, you can still enroll in a plan at any time.
 The website will help you determine if you qualify for any governmental help on your monthly premiums.
 If you currently have private insurance but would like to shop to compare premiums you can also do so.